CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

     throw new RuntimeError('The browser does not support WebGL.');
 }
 ```
-* Exceptions are exceptional.
-Avoid throwing exceptions, e.g., if a polyline is only provide one position, instead of two or more, don't render it instead of throwing an exception.
+* :art: Exceptions are exceptional.
+Avoid throwing exceptions, e.g., if a polyline is only provided one position, instead of two or more, don't render it instead of throwing an exception.

 ### `result` Parameters and Scratch Variables